manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 - In the absence of transparency there is 10X more hidden politics.
 - The only people who don't care about titles are already at the top of their function.
 Why would they care if their title is Head of X or a VP?
 - The same people who say titles don't matter go to conferences and announce their titles.
+- In one company I worked at I was offered a revenue sharing plan for a couple of months (along with the Business head).
+I was leading an important new business line and the CEO wanted to see if this additional incentive will move us to deliver more.

 **Most Product Managers are glorified Project Managers.**